Actor DiCaprio joins growing movement to divest from fossil fuels

-BARCELONA (Thomson Reuters Foundation) - Hollywood actor Leonardo DiCaprio on Tuesday joined more than 400 institutions and 2,000 individuals who have promised to divest from fossil fuels, as new research showed they hold total assets of $2.6 trillion.
+BARCELONA, Sept 22 (Thomson Reuters Foundation) - Hollywood actor Leonardo DiCaprio on Tuesday joined more than 400 institutions and 2,000 individuals who have promised to divest from fossil fuels, as new research showed commitments now cover assets of $2.6 trillion.

-The report by investment experts reveals the movement to take money out of fossil fuels like oil, coal and gas has grown 50-fold in one year.
+The report by investment experts reveals the movement to take money out of fossil fuels like oil, coal and gas, and invest in renewable energy and other low-carbon solutions, has grown 50-fold in one year.

-At the same time, more capital is flowing into renewable energy and other solutions to climate change problems, it said.

 "Climate change is severely impacting the health of our planet and all of its inhabitants," said DiCaprio, announcing his promise to divest on behalf of himself and the Leonardo DiCaprio Foundation, which supports conservation projects around the world.